k98kurz/mycelium-network-specification/draft-spec.md

     - Mycelium version: the hash of the specification or reference implementation of the Mycelium version.
-    - Network topology type: the expected network topology to model, i.e. mesh, bus, ring, or hub-and-spokes as described in this document, or a topology described in a later version.
+    - Network topology type: the expected network topology to model, i.e. mesh, bus, ring, or spanning tree as described in this document, or a topology described in a later version.
     - Data links: a list of descriptions of data links to be included in the network.